bones-codes/the_colonel/README.md

 <a name="keylogger"/>
 **Keylogger:**
 The keylogger is a daemonized C program.
 Activation/deactivation is accomplished by passing the appropriate command to the rootkit's custom /proc entry.
-Keyboard entries (keycodes of released keys) are captured from the /dev/input/event file and written to /opt/__col_log/evlog.txt.
+Keyboard entries (keycodes of released keys) are captured from the /dev/input/event file and written to /opt/__col_log/evlog.txt (keylog).
 The keylogger also logs its activity, as well as any errors, to /opt/__col_log/log.txt.

-Both [directory](../master/lkm/col_kl.c#L50-L52) and [PID](../master/lkm/col_kl.c#L71-L88) are automatically hidden upon installation.
+_Both [directory](../master/lkm/col_kl.c#L50-L52) and keylogger [PID](../master/lkm/col_kl.c#L71-L88) are automatically hidden upon installation._

-_Keylog translation is done by the translate function in [irc/key.py](../master/irc/key.py#L57-L109) through the IRC bot or rtcmd._

 <a name="irc"/>
 **IRC Bot:**
-Python, IRC Library, python-daemon, userland.
-File path?
-Reference keymap/build and keylog translation module.
-Listens for commands in channel traffic, private messages and DCC sessions.
-Writes commands to /proc/colonel.
+The IRC bot is a daemon based on the python IRC framework.
+Commands can be passed through channel traffic, private messages, and DCC sessions.
+Bot PID is automatically hidden upon installation.

+Commands that are not bot-specific are written to the custom rootkit /proc entry.
+Translation of the keylog is handled through the translate function in [irc/key.py](../master/irc/key.py#L57-L109).

+_IRC bot PID is hidden on installation._

 <a name="installation"/>
 ## Installation